The Deuce Episode 2 Women Sexual Violence, Prostitution

 Advertisement

-This entire incident with Rolfe, which leaves Lori traumatized and her would-be attacker dead inside of his car, harkens back to Candy’s Deuce pilot episode conversation with pimp Rodney (Method Man), who is trying to manipulate the mom of one into joining his “herd.”
+This entire incident with Rolfe, which leaves Lori traumatised and her would-be attacker dead inside his car, harkens back to Candy’s Deuce pilot episode conversation with pimp Rodney (Method Man), who is trying to manipulate the mum of one into joining his “herd”.
 The flashily dressed man warns Candy, “It’s a scary world out here… Volatile,” telling her about sex workers who have been “cut” or assaulted on the job, presumably by johns.
 “This one girl I knew, thought she could handle it herself,” Rodney says.
 “Got served a Drano cocktail.”
-Lori wasn't poisoned in the middle of a “date,” but she was nearly kidnapped and cattle prodded to death by a man who spends most of his time around children.
+Lori wasn't poisoned in the middle of a “date” but she was nearly kidnapped and cattle-prodded to death by a man who spends most of his time around children.

 Advertisement